open-zaak/ansible-collection/roles/open_notificaties_nginx/README.md

 multiple reverse proxies, for example), you should set this to `'"https"'` otherwise Open Notificaties is incorrectly told it's accessed over `http` rather than `https`.

+`opennotificaties_nginx_location_prefix` is the location prefix to use.
+If this nginx instance is behind another load balancer and the subpath is not stripped off, you should set this.
+Defaults to the value of `opennotificaties_subpath` if set, otherwise `/`.

 `opennotificaties_generate_dhparam: no`: in the past, it was required to generate stronger DH-parameters, but on modern versions of NGINX and OS'es, this is not needed anymore.
 If set to `true`, the parameters will be generated and included in the NGINX config.